nodejs/community-committee/Community-Committee-Charter.md

 ## Section 4.
 Responsibilities of the CommComm.

-Subject to such policies as may be set by the Board, the CommComm is responsible for all cultural development and outreach within the Node.js Foundation, including:
+Subject to such policies as may be set by the Board, the CommComm is responsible for all cultural development and outreach within the Node.js Project, including:

 - Outreach to community organizations
 - Documentation of community organizations